 The size of a kitchen island can make or break a space.
 And, if your kitchen doesn’t have enough room for a built-in island unit, the often overlooked smaller sibling, aka the utility island, is a fantastic way to add value and get the most out of your space.

-Jessica Rae Sommer, senior creative director at Maverick Design, an interior design firm that's part of Wedgwood Homes, comments: ‘Utility islands have a lackluster name but can add a surprising amount of value to a home.
+Jessica Rae Sommer, senior creative director at Maverick Design (opens in new tab), an interior design firm that's part of Wedgewood Homes (opens in new tab), comments: ‘Utility islands have a lackluster name but can add a surprising amount of value to a home.
 Similar to a regular kitchen island, they work by increasing workspace, adding a storage area and expanding the overall visual real estate of your kitchen, which can translate into dollars earned when you sell.
 They also offer a connection point and gathering space where people can congregate comfortably when entertaining.
 When looking to add a utility island, consider investing in a quality furniture piece that will give visual interest and hold up to the wear and tear of daily use.’

 2. Let your island roam free on wheels

 Just as the majority of us have adopted a flexible approach to modern working, apply the same philosophy in the kitchen, with a kitchen island on wheels that moves when, and to wherever, you want it.
 Especially handy in smaller spaces where space is limited, mobile kitchen trolleys allow you to free up precious floor footage in a nifty nudge, to suit the task – be it food prep, cooking or dancing – at hand.
 Not to mention, they bring a welcome addition of surface space.

 3. DIY a design with crates to store and move goods